OpenEvalProject/evals/manuscripts/elife-62928/v2/manuscript.md

 rMCH (Cayman Chemical) was dissolved in sterile ddH2O (1 μg/μl) and 5 μl was administered by intracranial injection over 30 s into the lateral ventricle.

-## Indirect calorimetry
+### Indirect calorimetry

 Twelve DIO mice (control = 6, treatment = 6) were placed into the Columbus Instruments Comprehensive Lab Animal Monitoring System and maintained for 6 days.
 They were kept on HFD at 22°C ± 1°C ambient temperature for the duration of the experiment.
 After 1 day of acclimation, injections of TDCA/valine were performed at 2 p.m. each day for 5 days.
 Time graphs represent hourly averages throughout the experiment.
 Bar graphs correspond to the total, light, and dark cycles (12 hr cycles beginning and ending at 6 a.m. and 6 p.m.).
 Error bars represent SEM.
 Student’s t-tests were performed on all bar graphs.

-## Human samples
+### Human samples

 Serum samples from patients prior to and 3 months post sleeve gastrectomy were obtained with approval of the BWH Institutional Review Board and through cooperation with Dr Eric G. Sheu and the Center for Metabolic and Bariatric Surgery at BWH.
 Informed consent was obtained from all patients and samples were collected following BWH ethical regulations.
 Whole blood samples were obtained at routinely scheduled pre-operative and post-operative appointments, centrifuged to obtain serum, and then stored at −80°C up until metabolite measurements and data analysis exactly as described above for murine samples.

-## Metabolite measurements by LC–MS/MS and data analysis
+### Metabolite measurements by LC–MS/MS and data analysis

 Whole blood samples were centrifuged at 13,000 × g for 10 min at 4°C, and 200 µl of the supernatant were saved; 800 µl of cooled methanol (−80°C) were added to the supernatant for a final 80% (vol/vol) methanol solution.
 Samples were incubated for 6 hr at −80°C and then centrifuged at 13,000 × g for 10 min at 4°C. Supernatants were collected, dried in a SpeedVac (Savant AS160, Farmingdale, NY), and stored at −80°C until analysis.
 Each sample was resuspended in 20 μl of LC/MS grade water and then analyzed with a 5500 QTRAP, a hybrid triple quadrupole/linear ion trap mass spectrometer, using a quantitative polar metabolomics profiling platform with selected reaction monitoring that covers all major metabolic pathways.
 An unbiased quantitative analysis of 260 detected metabolites was performed utilizing the web-based MetaboAnalyst 3.0 software examining high-throughput metabolomics data aiming to identify patterns that were significantly different between our experimental groups in three consecutive steps.
 First, heat map provided an initial assessment on the distribution of peak intensities in our three experimental groups.
 Next, significance analysis of microarray (SAM) revealed candidates with statistically significant differences among our three experimental groups (obese-lean-SGx).
 Finally, we utilized the statistic tool of the pattern hunter to search for the ‘ideal compound candidate’ with lowest intensities in obese animals and highest in animals after SGx.
 Absolute quantifications of TDCA and valine concentrations were generated using standard curves with known concentrations of TDCA and valine, respectively.

-## Dissection of hypothalamus tissue, RNA extraction, real-time PCR
+### Dissection of hypothalamus tissue, RNA extraction, real-time PCR

 Mice were assigned to the following experimental groups, with n = 6 in each group: lean PBS-treated mice, lean TDCA/valine-treated mice, DIO-obese PBS-treated mice, DIO-obese PBS-treated mice fasted for 12 hr before tissue procurement, DIO-obese TDCA/valine-treated mice, DIO-obese TDCA/valine-treated mice fasted for 12 hr before tissue procurement, DIO-obese mice undergoing sleeve gastrectomy.
 Cage beddings were pooled and redistributed at days −6, –4, and −2 to normalize microbial flora among experimental groups.
 At day 0, treatment began and SGx were performed.
 Mice were treated for 13 days, with procurement of tissues performed on day 14.
 Animals were anesthetized with ketamine and sacrificed by decapitation.
 Brains were removed, and hypothalamus tissue was dissected and flash-frozen in liquid nitrogen.
 RNA was isolated using Direct-zol RNA MiniPrep kit (Zymo Research, Irvine, CA). cDNA was made from isolated RNA using oligo (dt), random hexamer primers, and reverse transcriptase QuantiTech RT Kit (Qiagen, Germantown, MD).
 Quantitative PCR was performed using the 7800HT (Applied Biosystems, Foster City, CA) thermal cycler and SYBR Green master mix (Applied Biosystems).
 Relative mRNA abundance was calculated and normalized to levels of the housekeeping gene cyclophilin A.

-## Statistics
+### Statistics

 Unless otherwise specified in figure legends, comparisons between experimental groups were performed using Student’s t-test.
 Survival curves were compared by using the log rank test.
 When applicable, mice were randomly assigned to treatment or control groups.
 All results were generated using GraphPad Prism software (San Diego, CA).
 A p-value of 0.05 was considered statistically significant.

 ## Results

-## Bariatric surgery induces sustained weight loss by restoring the metabolite profile in both, mice and humans
+### Bariatric surgery induces sustained weight loss by restoring the metabolite profile in both, mice and humans

 Bariatric surgery is effective in 80–90% of obese individuals and leads to sustained weight loss and significant improvement of co-morbidities (Gloy et al., 2013; Chang et al., 2014; Sjöström, 2013).
 To assess mechanisms of surgically induced weight loss through SGx, we made use of C57BL/6 wild-type DIO mice, a well-established murine model of obesity (Winzell and Ahrén, 2004; Wang and Liao, 2012; Figure 1A).

 ![Figure 1.](https://cdn.elifesciences.org/articles/62928/elife-62928-fig1-v2.jpg)

 **Figure 1.:** C57BL/6 DIO mice (n = 5) underwent SGx or sham surgery, were fasted on the day of surgery, switched to a liquid diet for 2 days and returned to a high-fat diet by day 3.
 An additional set of C57BL/6 DIO and C57BL/6 lean mice receiving a similar diet served as controls.
 (A) Body weight was monitored for a course of 2 weeks every 24 hr.
 (B) Proportional weight loss of C57BL/6 DIO mice undergoing SGx and sham surgery was calculated comparing mean weight loss after 7 and 14 days, respectively.
 Results are representative of at least three independent experiments.
 Column plots display mean with standard deviation.
 Statistical significance was determined using two-way analysis of variance (ANOVA) followed by Turkey’s multiple comparison test with single pooled variance.
 Asterisks indicate p-values: *p < 0.05, **p < 0.01, and ***p < 0.001.
-Only significant values are shown (n = 7 animals/group).Figure 1—source data 1.Figure 1.
+Only significant values are shown (n = 7 animals/group).

 Subsequent to SGx, we observed a significant weight loss (−34% by 2 weeks).
 In marked contrast, sham-operated DIO mice re-gained their pre-operative weight by post-operative day 14 (−5%), indicating that the observed weight loss was independent of the surgical trauma (Figure 1B).
 Thus, SGx promoted durable weight loss independent of the surgical procedure or dietary effects.